St. OlaSaint Ola's White

 This is a hybrid crane's-bill, crossing Geranium dalmaticum 'Album' with G. macrorrhizum 'Album.'
 It is widely touted as an improved version of G. x. cantabrigiense 'Biokovo,' purportedly more vigorous.

-However, 'St Ola' is not actually a registered cultivar name, & the distinction between it & 'Biokovo' is slight.
-If I were to hazard a difference, 'Biokovo's' white flowers age more quickly to salmon pink, while 'St Ola' remains longer a pure white, & even the stamins are colorless, unlike 'Biokovo' with pink stamens.
+However, 'St Ola' presents little to no distinction between itself & 'Biokovo' is slight.
+If I were to hazard an occasional difference as the two clumps perform through the seasons, 'Biokovo's' white flowers age more quickly to salmon pink, while 'St Ola' remains longer a pure white, & even the stamins are colorless, unlike 'Biokovo' with pink stamens.

-St. OlaAlan Bremner is the nominal hybridizer for 'St. Ola' & has produced many refined new geranium hybrids, despite that 'St Ola' itself was found to be insufficiently individual to pass muster in the registration process.
+St. OlaAlan Bremner is the nominal hybridizer for 'St. Ola' & has produced many refined new geranium hybrids, despite that 'St Ola' itself appears only as a duplicate of an extant cultivar.
 Bremner has, without placing too great an emphasis on it, defined his improvement on 'Biokovo' not as "more vigorous" as the advertisers say, but merely as having whiter, flatter petals.
+And even that is not a reliable distinction, & any assertion that they are different from one another is at best a highly subjective call if not outright exaggeration or fib.

-I sometimes regard 'Biokovo' the prettier of the two, other days 'St Ola' seems to be in finer form, but they are far too similar to ascribe superiority to either one.
-That they have an evergreen or semi-evergreen presence throughout winter is a bonus, as the greater majority of our crane's-bills die back in winter.
+Watching ours develop & grow through recent years, I sometimes regard 'Biokovo' the prettier of the two, other days 'St Ola' seems to be in finer form, but they are far too similar to ascribe superiority to either one.
+They're the same, & I do if I think on it too long feel hornswoggled into having obtained 'St Ola' as allegedly different or improved.
+That they have an evergreen or semi-evergreen presence is a bonus, as the greater majority of our crane's-bills die back in winter.

 It starts blooming before mid-May, white slowly aging to light pink.
 It can be aggressive at spreading, a small clump after a few years colonizing as much as four feet of space.
 It remains quite short, a good groundcover only six to twelve inches high, with dense lush little leaves.
 Its root if disrupted or the leaves if bruised may release an odor which some find pleasantly weedy, but others find it unpleasant; it exudes no odor if unmolested.

 Said to tolerate dry shade, it in reality does poorly in such conditions, although it would not be bothered by merely occasional hardship.
-Overall it vastly prefers only a little protection in bright sun with moist well-draining soil.
+It prefers only a little protection in bright sun with moist well-draining soil.

 [Garden Indexes: What's New]